 World of East Asian Studies

-The World of East Asian Studies is specially designed for freshmen studying Chinese, Japanese, or Korean.
+The World of East Asian Studies is specially designed for students studying Chinese, Japanese, or Korean.
 This L-LC will help you understand the culture and background for these East Asian languages.
-You will work closely with faculty teaching language classes, understand study abroad opportunities, and connect with other freshmen interested in East Asian studies.This L-LC will also include co-curricular ways to practice your language skills and learn about these fascinating cultures outside the walls of the classroom
+You will work closely with faculty teaching language classes, understand study abroad opportunities, and connect with other students interested in East Asian studies.This L-LC will also include co-curricular ways to practice your language skills and learn about these fascinating cultures outside the walls of the classroom.

 The World of East Asian Studies will take some courses together in the fall and spring semesters of freshman year, and attend East Asian language and culture themed events together.

 - Opportunities to connect with international students from China, Japan, and Korea

 - Study abroad informational meetings